Children's and parents’ experience of hospital stays don’t always match

 “For young people with a long-term condition like diabetes or epilepsy, their long-term outcomes can be affected by attitudes and habits they picked up when they first learned to manage their condition as a teenager,” he added.

 The study authors suggest including children over age 8 in patient surveys, as long as the wording is adapted and questionnaires are designed appropriately for pediatric patients.
-Hargreaves and colleagues are working on tools to share decision-making between children and parents and to develop what they call “child/young person-friendly” versions of patient experience surveys for different healthcare settings.
+Hargreaves and colleagues are working on tools to share decision-making between children and parents and to develop what they call“child/young person-friendly” versions of patient experience surveys for different healthcare settings.

 “Being in the hospital can be an unpleasant and frightening experience for a child,” Hargreaves said.
 “Listening to them shows that the way they feel is important to us, and it allows us to help them through their hospital experience.”